Support during your studies

 - support a range of software including the Microsoft Office and Adobe Premium suites

-Our wireless network, eduroam, is compatible with many universities around the world, and is complemented by our high capacity network, providing access from over 10,000 locations on campus, including study bedrooms in all University halls of residence.
+Our wireless network is compatible with many universities around the world, and is complemented by our high capacity network, providing access from over 10,000 locations on campus, including study bedrooms in all University halls of residence.

-The Hall Network Service, HallNet, also provides students who have their own computers access to the University network and the Internet.
+The Hall Network Service, known as HallNet, also provides students who have their own computers access to the University network and the Internet.

 Careers and Employability Centre